stackedboxes/romualdo/doc/design.md

 * **User friendliness over best practices.** I don't mind having two almost identical functions if they can provide better error messages (compared with merging them into a single function).
 "User" in this case means "me".
+* **No runtime errors.** Stories don't crash, and stories is what we are trying to make.